woodxiang/supreium-headless-gl/README.md

 * Python 2.7
 * Microsoft Visual Studio
+* d3dcompiler_47.dll should be in c:\windows\system32 (you can find it on deps folder)
+* modern nodejs supporting es6 to run some examples https://iojs.org/en/es6.html

 ### npm
 Once your system is set up, installing the `headless-gl` module is pretty easy to do with [npm](http://docs.npmjs.org).
 Just run the following command: